pwrpuffgrl/unboxed/frontend/README.md

 ## Features

 - **File Upload**: Drag and drop or browse to upload documents (PDF, TXT, MD, CSV, JSON)
+- **Privacy Mode**: Choose to anonymize sensitive data during upload
-- **File Management**: View uploaded files and processing statistics
+- **File Management**: View uploaded files, processing statistics, and privacy status
 - **Chat Interface**: Ask questions about your uploaded documents
+- **Debug Mode**: Toggle to see anonymized AI responses for transparency
+- **Document Viewer**: View original files in their native format
+- **File Deletion**: Remove files and associated data from the system
 - **Responsive Design**: Works on desktop and mobile devices

 ## Backend Integration

 The frontend communicates with the backend API for:

-- File upload and processing
+- File upload and processing (with privacy mode)
-- Document statistics
+- Document statistics and privacy status
-- Chat functionality (coming soon)
+- Chat functionality with anonymization
+- File management and deletion
+- Document viewing and download

 Make sure your backend is running and accessible at the configured API URL.